Employer of Record vs Staffing Agency: Key Differences 2025

 • Managing payroll and timesheets for temporary staff

-• Handling background checks and reference verifications
+• Conducting background checks and reference verifications

 • Replacing workers if placements don’t meet expectations